Department of Transportation Advisory Committee on Human Trafficking

 Nominations

 DOT is currently soliciting nominations for membership to serve on the ACHT.
 The deadline for nominations for Committee members must be received on or before October 14, 2025.
-View the Federal Register Notice for submission guidelines.
+View the Federal Register Notice for submission guidelines and the "ACHT Nomination Submissions" below for additional details.

 For more information about the ACHT, view the following: